What Are the Employee's Options in Vocational Rehabilitation in Louisiana Workers Compensation?

 - The amount of wages that an employee with claimant's experience and training can be expected to earn in that job; and

-- An actual position available for that particular job at the time that the claimant received notification of the job's existence.
+- An actual position available for that particular job at the time that the claimant received notice of the job's existence.

 And unfortunately, Louisiana courts have rejected the premise that applying for jobs and not being hired shows the jobs were not available.